node-saml/xml-crypto/README.md

 	-----END CERTIFICATE-----

 **Converting .pfx certificates to pem**

-Convert .pfx to .pem using openssl](http://www.openssl.org/):
+If you have .pfx certificates you can convert them to .pem using [openssl](http://www.openssl.org/):

 	openssl pkcs12 -in c:\certs\yourcert.pfx -out c:\certs\cag.pem

 Then you could use the result as is for the purpose of signing.
-For the purpose of validation open the .pem with a text editor and copy from -----BEGIN CERTIFICATE----- to  -----END CERTIFICATE----- (including) to a new .pem file.
+For the purpose of validation open the resulting .pem with a text editor and copy from -----BEGIN CERTIFICATE----- to  -----END CERTIFICATE----- (including) to a new text file and save it as .pem.

 ## More information
 Visit my [blog](http://webservices20.blogspot.com/) or my [twitter](http://twitter.com/#!/YaronNaveh)